madflanderz/eslint-plugin-makestyles/README.md

   ]
 ```

-If you do not use the preset you will need to specify individual rules and add extra configuration.
+If you do not want to use the preset you will need to specify individual rules and add extra configuration.

 Add `makestyles` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix: